Tuberculosis (TB) can happen to anyone

 TB can be fatal, but proper treatment saves lives

 If you start your TB treatment early and complete the treatment, you can recover completely.
-Late start of treatment makes complete recovery difficult.
+Starting the treatment late makes complete recovery difficult.

 Do you have any of these problems?